Miao-Mico/at/README.md

   This part will offer `the data structure` which will be applied in the `at_task` or `the message storage`.

   Of course, the data structure also will appear in front of it's caller in role of some `packages`.

-- ### at_timeout

-  `As the name suggests`, this part will allow you to checking the timer to make sure if `over time`, and saying, oh man, see your watch, i have wait you for a long time, pls, my package.

-  Yep, you can also pack the timer in a `package`, to define your timeout.

 - ### at_message